RobinL/observable_demo/5_min_talk.md

 - This talk is about a little experiment we've done with open data that makes it much easier to use on the web.

-- Over the past years, data visualisation tools have improved radically, and the best tools are now web-based.
+- Over the past years, data visualisation has increasingly become something done in a web browser.

-- Open data offerings not kept up with this trend - data has historically been locked away in Excel pdfs.
+- Open data offerings not kept up with this trend - data has historically been locked away in Excel and pdfs.

 - Until recently, this didn't matter too much because building web content was difficult - so few could take advantage of machine readable open data.

-- Recently, the process of building web content on open data has been dramatically simplified.
-To the point where most analysts should be able to do it quite easily.
+- But new tools make this much easier, to the point where most analysts should be able to do without much trouble.

-   - That's great because we can build open data products more easily.
-   - By more importantly, our customers of open data can now get much more out of it.

-- But this requires us to be more careful about how we publish data - moving from pdfs and Excel to machine-readable formats.
-We've recently prototyped a new way of publishing open data that enables users to take advantage of these trends.

-- This talk is a quick demo of how easy it now is to do.
+- I'm now going to attempt to prove this by building a dashboard using the new open data we've recently published, using free an open source tools.

 1 minute.
 ---